glebtsereteli/GMRoomLoader/docs/pages/home/faq.md

 ## 📍 Can I "destroy" or "unload" a room after loading it?

-Totally, of course you can!
+Of course you can, that's essential!
 The way you do it depends on what exactly has been loaded: [Full Rooms](/pages/api/roomLoader/loading/#full-rooms), [Instances](/pages/api/roomLoader/loading/#loadinstances) or [Tilemaps](/pages/api/roomLoader/loading/#loadtilemap).
 Each case is described below.

 ### Full Rooms